 My parents missed the worst austerity of wartime – my mother a refugee in Australia after a slightly hairy evacuation from Singapore-Malaya on the SS Empire Star, my father occupying the critical, and hence conscription-exempt, occupation of tobacco manager in India.
-Still, they had grown up in the 1930s, and they instinctively taught the manners of ascetism: don’t leave the water running when you brush your teeth, switch off the lights when you leave the room, finish the food on your plate, close the living room door to keep the heat in.
-Although I suppose I was privileged as a child (I never felt particularly privileged) — austerity wasn’t truly over until the 1980s – and my youth was, by today’s standards, a time of deprivation: I never tasted butter until my teens; eating out was a once-in-years phenomenon; I regarded grapes, orange juice and real coffee (as opposed to instant eked out with chicory) as genuine luxuries.
-Some ascetism remains, but I have not been able to resist a certain expansiveness in the matter of pudding cake, with considerable help from my sister in law, an extraordinarily good cook.
+Still, they had grown up in the 1930s, and they instinctively taught the manners of asceticism: don’t leave the water running when you brush your teeth, switch off the lights when you leave the room, finish the food on your plate, close the living room door to keep the heat in.
+Although I suppose I was privileged as a child—austerity wasn’t truly over until the 1980s—my youth was, by today’s standards, a time of deprivation.
+I never tasted butter until my teens; eating out was a once-in-years phenomenon; I regarded grapes, orange juice and real coffee (as opposed to instant, eked out with chicory) as luxuries.
+Some asceticism remains, but I have not been able to resist a certain expansiveness in the matter of pudding cake, with considerable help from my sister in law, an extraordinarily good cook.

-8 oz butter (you can also use ¾ cup of oil for vegans, though it’s not as good).
+8 oz butter. (or you can use ¾ cup of oil for vegans, though it’s not as good).
 You can go down to 6oz fairly comfortably if you feel that two whole sticks is decadent.
 In Mrs Moffat’s austerity version, as in my youth, it was margarine, naturally, and precious little of it.

 Dried fruit.
 This was “a handful” in the official wartime version, but you can put as much as you want, really.
 Raisins, sultanas.
 You can also chop up dried apricot, peach, nectarine, prunes, plums, and I especially like to put in some dried pear and/or dried apple.
 Probably by the time I’m done it’s more like 3 or 4 cups.
 A little crystallized ginger is not out of the question.